eyeson-team/js-docs/content/events/index.md

 Fetch the room details, provides the room and user information and is also initially received when a room changes its status to `ready`.
-The event can be send to the eyeson room and will return with same type when a response is received.
+The event can be send to the Eyeson room and will return with same type when a response is received.

 ```JavaScript